Eric Breindel: Career

 During the last year of his life, Breindel worked as a senior vice president of News Corporation and the host of Fox News Watch on the Fox News Channel.
 He also continued writing his weekly column at the Post.

 Death

-According to Michael Wolff in his book The Man Who Owns The News: Inside The Secret World Of Rupert Murdoch, Breindel died of liver failure having suffered from health problems throughout adulthood as a result of AIDS, though he provides no sources to confirm this.Weiss, Philip.
+Michael Wolff in his book The Man Who Owns The News: Inside The Secret World Of Rupert Murdoch, claims Breindel, who died of liver failure, having suffered from health problems throughout adulthood, had AIDS, though he provides no sources or any other information to confirm this.Weiss, Philip.
 "Neocon saint Eric Breindel died of AIDS, reports Michael Wolff".Mondoweiss, February 9, 2009.
 Archived from the original.
 Accessed April 6, 2012.

 Breindel died at the age of 42.
 His funeral featured eulogies by such notable figures as New York City mayor Rudy Giuliani, Governor George Pataki, Senator Daniel Patrick Moynihan, Senator Al D'Amato, Rupert Murdoch, Henry Kissinger, Robert F. Kennedy, Jr., Norman Podhoretz, Andrew Cuomo, former New York City mayor Ed Koch and Martin Peretz.